-IV.
-Other priority issues
+I. Other priority issues

-- 23. LNOB: We recognize that the poorest and most vulnerable people are the most affected by the COVID-19 crisis.
+24. We recognize that the poorest and most vulnerable people are the most affected by the COVID-19 crisis.
 We will place a focus on those people in our policies and actions.
 We will undertake every effort to leave no one behind and to reach the furthest behind first.
 Those whose needs are reflected in the 2030 Agenda include all women children, youth, persons with disabilities, people living with HIV/AIDS, older persons, indigenous peoples, local communities, refugees and internally displaced persons and migrants.
 We also intend to see the Goals and targets met for all nations and peoples and for all segments of society.
-We are deeply concerned that many developing countries are unable to meet the essential social protection, health and humanitarian needs to recover from the pandemic and resulting recession. - 24.
-Gender Equality and women empowerment: We reaffirm our commitment to achieving gender equality, the empowerment of all women and girls and the full realization of the human rights of all women and girls.
-To achieve inclusive, sustainable and resilient societies, we call for the leadership and full, effective and equal participation of women in decision-making in the design, budgeting, implementation and monitoring of policies and programmes that affect their livelihoods, well-being and resilience, and we recognize that unequal gender roles as reflected in women's disproportionate share of unpaid care and domestic work hold women back in the economy and other areas.
+We are deeply concerned that many developing countries are unable to meet the essential social protection, health and humanitarian needs to recover from the pandemic and resulting recession.

+25. We reaffirm our commitment to achieving gender equality, the empowerment of all women and girls and the full realization of the human rights of all women and girls.
+To achieve inclusive, sustainable and resilient societies, we call for the leadership and full, effective and equal participation of women in decision-making in the design, budgeting, implementation and monitoring of policies and programs that affect their livelihoods, well-being and resilience, and we recognize that unequal gender roles as reflected in women's disproportionate share of unpaid care and domestic work hold women back in the economy and other areas.
 We reiterate the urgency to ensure women's equal access to, and control over, land and natural resources.
 We reaffirm our commitment to preventing and responding to gender-based violence, sexual exploitation and abuse, sexual harassment and harmful practices.
 Our efforts will reinforce the linkages between Sustainable Development Goal 5 and the other Goals.
 The systematic mainstreaming of a gender perspective into the implementation of the 2030 Agenda is crucial.
-National responses to the COVID 19 pandemic must be gender-sensitive and integrate women's participation and leadership) and ensure respect for human rights and fundamental freedoms for all women and girls without discrimination. - 25.
-Countries in special situations: We recognize the special challenges and needs facing the most vulnerable countries, in particular African countries, least developed countries, landlocked developing countries and small island developing States, as well as the specific challenges facing many middle-income countries and countries in conflict and post-conflict situations in pursuing Sustainable Development.
+National responses to the COVID 19 pandemic must be gender-responsive and integrate women's participation and leadership and ensure respect for human rights and fundamental freedoms for all women and girls without discrimination.

+We recognize the special challenges and needs facing the most vulnerable countries, in 26. particular African countries, least developed countries, landlocked developing countries and small island developing States, and countries in conflict and post-conflict situations in pursuing Sustainable Development.
 Taking into account the different levels of development and the disproportionate impact of the COVID-19 pandemic on countries in special situations and countries facing specific challenges, we will support them by taking urgent steps to help them address the impacts of COVID-19 for a sustainable, inclusive and resilient recovery, including through funding stimulus measures that take into account their special vulnerabilities.
-We note that those group of countries have faced particular challenges in dealing with multiple crises as a result of the COVID-19 pandemic, including significant impacts on trade, tourism financial flows, food security and
+We note that those group of countries have faced particular challenges in dealing with multiple crises as a result of the COVID-19 pandemic, including significant impacts on trade, tourism financial flows, food security and social impacts.
+We take note of the Comprehensive Study of the Impact of COVID-19 on the Least Developed Country category released by the Committee for Development Policy in April 2021, and call on the UN to continue looking closely at the impacts of the COVID pandemic on the graduation from the LDC category.
+We look forward to the report of the Secretary-General of the United Nations on the implementation of the General Assembly resolution A/RES/75/215 to be released at its seventy-sixth session, on the potential development and coordination of work within the United Nations system on a multidimensional vulnerability index for small island developing States, including on its potential finalization and use.